During an emergency, updates will be posted here.

 We have a written emergency plan that is reviewed and tested every year.
 Our plan addresses the following types of emergencies:

-- Weather emergencies such as tornadoes, hurricanes, and winter weather.
+- Weather & Natural emergencies such as tornadoes, severe thunderstorm, blizzard, or ice storm.

-- Security incidents such as bomb threats, terrorism, and active shooters.
+- Security incidents such as bomb threats, active shooter, or terrorism.